corda/corda-docs-portal/content/en/tools/tokens-sdk/tokens-sdk-index.md

 Version 1.2.4 of the Tokens SDK is compatible with **Corda release version 4.8** and higher.

+## Changes in Tokens SDK 1.2.4

+Previously, the in-memory token selector would start loading its tokens in parallel to the vault being initialised, which may have resulted in some tokens not being loaded into the selector.
+This issue has now been resolved.

 ## Changes in Tokens SDK 1.2.3

 In Tokens SDK 1.2.3, the `holder` column in the `fungible_token` and `non_fungible_token` tables is now nullable.